modelscope/agentscope/docs/ROADMAP.md

  - 🚧 Provide a set of query rewrite strategies for retrieval.
  - 📝 Support online search engine (Google/Bing search) based RAG.
  - 📝 Support multi-RAG agent routing efficiently.

+5. AgentBase

+ - 🚧 Decouple the data and service layer of the `MemoryBase` class to support more customized implementations.
+ - 📝 Provide a new base class `Serializable` to
+   - support automatic serialization/deserialization of agents.
+   - support state registration